tsolomko/BitByteData/2-0-Plans.md

 unpredictable behavior, and I am going to explicitly ban this by adding a precondition to the `offset`'s `willSet` property observer.

+__TODO:__ Measure the impact on performance of this change.

 ## Add methods for reading and writing bits of a negative number

-The recent addition of `L/MsbBitWriter.write(unsignedNumber:bitsCount:)` methods made me realize that there is currently no way to read and write negative signed integer from and to bits (and bytes, for that matter).
-To resolve this problem, I am going to modify methods for reading and writing integers from and to bits as following:
+The addition of `L/MsbBitWriter.write(unsignedNumber:bitsCount:)` methods made me realize that there is currently no way to read and write negative signed integer from and to bits and bytes.
+To resolve this problem, I would like to modify methods for reading and writing integers from and to bits as following:

 ```swift
 // Before: